WPTravelteam/wp-travel/readme.txt

 Enhancement :

 * Trip Fact enhanced.
 Now update in trip fact from settings will also be render in trip.
+* Enhancement : Trip fact options are editable for single select and multiple select.
 * Booking Status Refund added to update booking status to refund manually.

 Fixes: